edgedb/rfcs/text/1009-group.rst

 which grouping set a group is from, by listing all the keys used in the group, in the order they appeared in the ``BY`` clause.

-When there are multiple top-level ``grouping-element``s, and some are grouping sets, then the cartesian product of them is taken to determine the final grouping sets.
+When there are multiple top-level ``grouping-elements``, and some are grouping sets, then the cartesian product of them is taken to determine the final grouping sets.
 That is ``a, {b, c}`` is equivalent to ``{(a, b), (a, c)}``.
 The best way to think about this is as analogue